-Each year, the Alliance presents awards in two categories – Individual Achievement and History Outreach.
+Each year, the Alliance presents awards honoring outstanding work in local history in our state.
 Individual Achievement Awards recognize those who have made outstanding contributions to Ohio’s historical societies, history museums, or the understanding and appreciation of state and local history.
 History Outreach Awards recognize outstanding local history projects in the categories of public programming, media and publications, and exhibits or displays.
 This year, we have added a new category: the Ohio Local History Alliance Champion Award recognizes individuals or groups (including public officials and others who are not local historians or local history organizations) for outstanding efforts in the support of and/or contributions to local history in Ohio.
 Nominees must demonstrate ongoing support for local history organizations and initiatives in Ohio; or exceptional service to local history in relation to one particular issue or initiative.

 Awards are presented at the Alliance Annual Meeting in October.